-Candidates should be aware that the Administration and Board of Trustees may review tenure recommendations presented by the CAPT and make their decisions in light of larger institutional considerations above and of budgetary considerations.
-The Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs is responsible for providing notification in writing to tenure-track faculty and and their departments of probable structural barriers to tenure at the earliest possible date, beginning with the the time of third-year reappointment.
+Candidates should be aware that the Administration and Board of Trustees may review tenure recommendations presented by the CAPT and make their decisions in light of the larger institutional considerations above and of budgetary considerations.
+The Dean of the Faculty/Vice President for Academic Affairs is responsible for providing notification in writing to tenure-track faculty and their departments of probable structural barriers to tenure at the earliest possible date, beginning with the time of third-year reappointment.